Notebook Activities

 Step 3: Content and code recommendations#

 As noted above, students should be editing package files to implement their work as directed by the notebook instructions, and the solution should be hidden in the separate solutions repository to enable evaluation.
+This means that there are three places you can choose to have learners write solution code.

 Directly in the notebook cells.
 This should be used for content examples and practice.

-In a solution python script in the
+In a solution Python script in the

 lx/packages/solution

 directory that is imported into the notebook for visualization.
-All functions should be predefined with clear TODOs marked for learners to complete as directed by the notebook.In a solution python script in the
+All functions should be predefined with clear TODOs marked for learners to complete as directed by the notebook.In a solution Python script in the

 lx/packages/solution